 (i) Different quality control measures are used by the Parties to ensure the quality of environmental impact assessment documentation;

 (j) A wealth of implementation practices and experiences are reported, but few Parties volunteer to share their good practices by preparing factsheets.
-Consideration might be given to the ways in which the ECE can facilitate the collection of such practices to help develop material to enhance the Convention’s implementation and practical application.
+Consideration might be given to the ways in which the collection of such practices to help develop material to enhance the Convention’s implementation and practical application can be facilitated.

 4. Requests the secretariat to bring to the attention of the Implementation Committee general and specific compliance issues identified in the sixth review of implementation of the Convention, and requests the Implementation Committee to take these into account in its work;